Onelinerhub/onelinerhub/python-pandas/how-to-create-dataframe-from-json.md

-# How to create dataframe from json
+# How to create dataframe from JSON

 ```python
 import pandas as pd